raikilon/aws-saa-c03-notes/aws.md

 ## Simple Routing

-When using simple routing, when the hosted zone receives a request, it returns all the IPs randomly, and the user picks one.
+With simple routing, when the hosted zone receives a request, it returns all available IP addresses in random order, allowing the user's system to select one.

 You should use this when you want to route traffic to a single service, such as a web service → **NO HEALTH CHECKS**.